YueLiPicasso/intro_ocaml/OCanren_exercises/robbers/README.md

 ## Reference

-The above problem description is quoted verbatim from:
+The above problem description was quoted verbatim from:

 W. W. Rouse Ball and H. S. M. Coxeter 1947 _Mathematical Recreations and Essays (12 ed.)_